yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 </pre>
 </details>

-Here, 1d homology is represented in black, and 2d homology is in red.
-We can track the birth and death of the connected components as well as the one-cycle, by seeing the times at which segments begin and end in the barcode.
+Here, 1d homology (corresponding to the connected components) is represented in black, and 2d homology (corresponding to the one-cycles) is in red.
+We can track the birth and death of the connected components as well as the one-cycle, by seeing the parameters at which segments begin and end in the barcode.

-TODO:introduce this code
+So, being able to plot it is great, but what if we want to work with the function values (e.g., in order to compare two diagrams)?
+We do have direct access to the coordinates of all points.

 ```
 persistDiag